eric-lgonz/Enterprise-Network-Expansion/README.md

 We can do this with the following commands for each switch (make sure you are in "configure terminal" mode:

-Note that you may initially get errors due to native VLAN mismatches, but this will be resolved once all of the trunk links are configured.
+Note: You may initially get errors due to native VLAN mismatches, but this will be resolved once all of the trunk links are configured.

 <h4>Distribution-1:</h4>
 <code>interface range GigabitEthernet1/0/1-2</code><br><code>shutdown</code><br><code>switchport mode trunk</code><br><code>switchport native vlan 254</code><br><code>switchport trunk allowed vlan 1,10,20,30,40,101-102,121-122,180,254</code><br><code>switchport nonegotiate</code><br><code>no shutdown</code><br><code>exit</code>